agiwave/GPTArena/README.md

 ## FFN and MLP

-A topic FFN and MLP block is like:
+A typical FFN and MLP block is like:

 ![alt text](docs/FFN.jpg)